edubkendo/tower-docs/roadmap.md

 # Roadmap

-Tower is currently at version 0.3.9-x.
-Going to move to 0.4.0 once it looks like everyone is able to build an app - just about there.

 For 0.5.0, Tower will include the features below.
 It's going to be a rolling list.
 If you have ideas or features you'd like to see, include them in the section [Potential features](#potential-features) section and we'll move them up if they're in scope.

 Let me know if you'd like to implement any of these things, will help speed up the process.